-The Creative Arts are valued at Linwood.
+The Creative Arts are valued at Springwood Campus.
 It is believed that art, music, drama and dance have a unique role in a broad and balanced curriculum.
-In an ever changing world the arts offer the possibility of fostering a greater sense of fulfilment and understanding.
+In an ever changing world, the arts offer the possibility of fostering a greater sense of fulfilment and understanding.
 Participating in the arts has the power to enrich our students’ personal and public lives.
 The arts can make a distinctive contribution to our curriculum; they stimulate creativity and imagination and allow students to gain visual, tactile and sensory experiences.
 Experiencing the arts enables our students to respond to and understand their world in a unique way.

+As well as creative arts focussed lessons throughout the week in pupils class groups, pupils have access to dance therapy and music therapy sessions with specialist teachers in groups or individually.
+We have a dedicated music room with a wide ranging selection of musical instruments and equipment.
+Our school hall serves as a wonderful venue for the teaching of dance and performance too.
 Opportunities for links and visits creative arts projects in the local community do occur throughout the school year.
 Previous links and visits have included the Russell-Cotes Museum and work with Pavilion Dance.